IvanaHybenova/How_I_set_up_ETL_process_and_automated_reporting_in_my_company/Article_part1.md

 # Fixing the relations (having an actual customer name instead of ID etc.)
 Customers, Orders, Products = ra.FixRelations(Customers = Customers, Orders = Orders, Products = Products)

-# In case you don't need all for tables
+# In case you don't need to fix relations for all the tables
 # I know that in this example we have only 3 tables, which are quite intuitive, but in reality you can have many more, so you need
-  to have documented, which tables are connected with each other.
+  to document, which tables are connected with each other.
 Customers, Orders, Products = ra.FixRelations(Customers = Customers, Orders = Orders)
 del(Products)  # because these will be returned as None
 # all possible pairs: Customers & Orders, Products & Orders